bufbuild-ru/docs/blog/remote-plugin-execution/index.md

 ### Using plugins

 Protobuf's original [protoc](https://github.com/protocolbuffers/protobuf#protocol-compiler-installation) compiler provides some built-in plugins but you need to install any other plugins you need as executables in your environment.
-So if you needed to generate C++, Java, Python, Go, and Rust code from a Protobuf source, for example, three of those plugins are built into the compiler—C++, Java, and Python—but you'd need to install Go and Rust plugins on your own ([`protoc-gen-go`](https://pkg.go.dev/github.com/golang/protobuf/protoc-gen-go) and [`protoc-gen-rust`](https://crates.io/crates/protobuf-codegen) are widely used options).
+So if you needed to generate C++, Java, Python, Go, and Rust code from a Protobuf source, for example, three of those plugins are built into the compiler — C++, Java, and Python — but you'd need to install Go and Rust plugins on your own ([`protoc-gen-go`](https://pkg.go.dev/github.com/golang/protobuf/protoc-gen-go) and [`protoc-gen-rust`](https://crates.io/crates/protobuf-codegen) are widely used options).

 With the Go and Rust plugins installed, you could generate code stubs using a command like this: